 It has front and back access; the whole front panel unzips so you can get to all of your gear quickly.
 However, there are no features where you can access your gear on the sides for quick access without putting the bag down.
 To get items out of the back, you have to lay on down on its front (which doesn’t have the bottom material) and you have to put somewhere it doesn’t get dirty or scratched easily.

 The product’s external size is 12.2 x 17.9 x 7.1 inch that means internally it can fit only a 15-inch laptop and other items similar to its size.
-This bag will have no issues going on top of the overhead compartment on any airlines.
+This bag will have no issues going on top of the overhead compartment on any airline.
 The size is just about the right size so you can even make it an everyday backpack if you like, but that’s to some degree.
 It might be a little bulky and heavy for everyday use.
 This product is affordable, durable and efficient for daily use.

 13. Evecase Extra Large DSLR Camera Daypack

 Dimensions: 10 x 19 x 12 inches